Cardijn College provides for the learning needs of all students.

 Marist Centre: the Marist Centre is a specialist education facility supporting students with an intellectual disability in accessing an inclusive mainstream curriculum.

-Learning Centre: the Learning Centre offers support and alternative learning experiences to students with specific learning difficulties and disabilities.
+La Valla Centre: the La Valla Centre offers support and alternative learning experiences to students with specific learning difficulties and disabilities.

 English as a Second or additional Language (ESL): Cardijn provides assistance for students whose families use languages other than English at home.

 Gifted and Talented: Cardijn College endeavours to identify gifted and talented students and to provide stimulating educational experiences.
 Curriculum extension and extra-curricular opportunities are offered.

 Indigenous: Indigenous students are able to access learning support and are given opportunities to access activities supported by Indigenous agencies and the Catholic Education Office.